giocomai/quackingllama/README.md

 #> [1] "I fart in space"
 #>
 #> $why_funny
-#> [1] "This haiku is meant to be humorous because it takes a common bodily function (farting) and combines it with an unexpected setting (space).
-The juxtaposition of the mundane and the extraordinary creates a comedic effect.
-Additionally, the simplicity and brevity of the haiku make the punchline more impactful."
+#> [1] "This haiku is humorous because it takes the common experience of passing gas and applies it to an unexpected situation - being in outer space.
+The idea that someone could let out a fart while floating in zero gravity, causing their own spaceship to drift away, is absurd and comical.
+It's also a bit of a commentary on how even in the most unlikely situations, human bodily functions can still be a source of embarrassment."
 ```

 In brief, when should we expect to receive exactly the same response